Holly-Horwood/holiday_helper/README.md

  I spoke with travellers staying at three local camping grounds to ask what they thought would be most helpful in an app to assist them with their travel plans.
 I also spoke to friends and family as well as hunters that use DOC (Department of Conservation) land regularly.

-**Audience:**file:///C:/Users/Holly/Desktop/Code/second-milestone-project/index.htmlfile:///C:/Users/Holly/Desktop/Code/second-milestone-project/index.html
+**Audience:**

- This site was designed for travellers and the general public looking places to stay within the DOC areas.
+ This site was designed for travellers and the general public looking places to stay within the DOC areas or New Zealand wilderness.

 **Navigation:**

 It is essential that the site is easy to navigate on different sized devices and that it is obvious how to use it.
 This was designed mobile first and is a single page static site for easy navigation, any external links can be clicked on and will open on a separate page so the user still has the original page open to easily return to.
 I decided to use relatively neutral colours for the content but with an earthy green to represent nature.

+### **Scope Plane**

+surface

+skeleton

+structure

+scope

+strategy

 **Features:**